-Bull turned to Thomas and raised his eyebrows.
+Bull turned to Thomas and raised an eyebrow.

-Oliver swallowed visibly and breathed out slowly through his nose, resisting the urge to look at Bull.
+Oliver breathed out slowly through his nose, resisting the urge to look at Bull.

-Suddenly he sat upright.
-Scrambling off the bed, he bolted out of the door and was gone.
+Suddenly he sat upright, scrambled off the bed, ripped open the door and disappeared.

-Bull and Thomas looked at each other in surprise at the speed of Oliver’s exit.
+Bull and Thomas looked at each other in surprise at the speed of Oliver’s recovery and his exit.

-They turned around to see Oliver coming toward them.
+They turned and saw Oliver coming towards them.

-Oliver turned away and made off in the opposite direction.
+With no further explanation, Oliver turned and headed off in the opposite direction.

 “No mention of last night,” remarked Bull.
 “Maybe he’s embarrassed?”

-As the arrivals stopped, a man stood up, flanked by a couple of other men, their arms folded.
+As the trickle of new arrivals came to an end, a man stood up, flanked by two others, their arms folded.

-“Listen to me,” said the man in the middle.
+“Listen to me,” began the man in the middle with an authoritative voice.
 “My name is Owl.
-Thank you for coming, tonight.”
+Thank you for coming tonight.”

-“Who the fuck are you to tell us what to do?” shouted someone near the back.
+“Who the hell are you?” shouted someone near the back.